MauricioRobayo/gogofast/README.md

 # gogofast

-Practice on the command line your typing skills with snippets stored as gists.

 **Requires [gotta-go-fast](https://github.com/callum-oakley/gotta-go-fast) installed**.

+Practice on the command line your touch typing skills with snippets stored as gists.

 It will pick a random gist with the `#gogofast` tag in the description.

+If a gist has multiple files it will go through all the files in a single session one after the other.

 It receives `username` as a single argument: